All you need to know about the Japanese cast iron teapot.

 After weeks of use, all Japanese cast iron teapots develop red and white spots.
 These are minerals from the surface of the cast iron and from the build-up of calcium carbonate caused by use.
 Neither of them should be removed, as they contribute to the specific taste of the water and they also prevent rust.

 Speaking of rust, your cast iron teapot WILL develop rust in time and with use.
 Using water from a rusted iron kettle is safe for consumption.
 In Japan, some traditional recipes even include the addition of a rusted nail to add more color to dishes.
 But you should remove rust when it accumulates, as it will eventually weaken the cast iron and reduce the durability of your teapot.
-To safely remove rust from cast iron kettles, boil green oolong tea or green tea leaves in water and leave the concoction to cool off in the teapot.
+To safely remove rust from cast iron kettles, boil green oolong tea or green tea leaves in water or in a tea infuser and leave the concoction to cool off in the teapot.
 These natural antioxidants will reduce the rust and will give the interior a darker color.

 Never use coarse sponges or detergents to clean your kettle, as you may damage your Japanese cast iron teapot.
 For external rust, you can use a soft cloth and liquid green tea.
 You can also use this process to rejuvenate the glossy surface of the lacquer finish and keep your teapot looking like new.